 I grew up in Minneapolis and received got my BFA in glass working from St. Cloud State University in 1986.
 After blowing glass in Colorado, Minnesota and Wisconsin, I moved to West Virginia, where I began to make clay work and pit firing it in my yard, and was hooked.
 I moved to Carbondale, Illinois and did graduate work in Ceramics, there.
 I received my MFA in 1996, and moved to Victoria, British Columbia and spent two years making pots, gardening and traveling.
 Duluth became my new home in 1998.
-I teach at local colleges, and my studio, the Duluth Pottery, Superior Division, as well as selling work in galleries and at art fairs.
+I teach at local colleges, and my studio and gallery, Duluth Pottery and Tile.
+I also have work in galleries and at fine art fairs.

 I enjoy working in pottery and tile, because they bring art to the table and every day use.
 Clay is a great medium for expression.
 I love that I exist in a long line of potters through history and am part of the reflection of our culture.